microsoft/appcenter-cli/contributing.md

 #### test/functional

 Tests that call the appcenter-cli from PowerShell to execute against an App Center internal test environment live here.
 Files called \*Tests.ps1 run automatically.
-The [Pester test runner](https://github.com/pester/Pester/wiki/Pester) is used to run the tests.
-You can run theses tests locally by running the Main.ps1 file in test/functional using PowerShell.
+The [Pester test runner](https://github.com/pester/Pester/wiki/Pester) runs the tests.
+You can run theses tests locally by [creating an API token for App Center](https://docs.microsoft.com/appcenter/api-docs/#creating-an-app-center-app-api-token) and using it to call Invoke-FunctionalTests.ps1.

 ## Naming conventions